elixir-lang/elixir-lang.github.com/_posts/2014-04-21-elixir-v0-13-0-released.markdown

 $ mix test
 ```

-In Elixir v0.13, `mix deps.get` only fetches dependencies and it does so accross all environments (unless an `--only` flag is specified).
+In Elixir v0.13, `mix deps.get` only fetches dependencies and it does so across all environments (unless an `--only` flag is specified).
 To support this new behaviour, dependencies now support the `:only` option:

 ```elixir
 def deps do